ICPE: An Item Cluster-Wise Pareto-Efficient Framework for Recommendation Debiasing: Experimental Setup

-(1). \textit{Effect of Item Cluster Number $K$}: In this part, we use LightGCN as the base recommendation model since it has the best overall accuracy performance.
-Here we choose $K \in \{ 1, 2, 3, 4 \}$ to conduct the experiment.
-Figure \ref{hyper_K} illustrates, NDCG@20, NDCG-Tail@20, and APT@20 under different cluster numbers on Last.Fm and Yelp2018 dataset.
-The general observation is that overall recommendation accuracy maintains the same level while the long-tail performance shows bell-shaped curves.
-Increasing the cluster number from 1 (i.e., normal training) to 2 leads to the largest long-tail performance improvement.
-Later on, long-tail performance keeps diminishing along with the increase of cluster number.
-Such experimental results indicate that adaptively assigning the items into two clusters leads to the most satisfactory performance.
-However, with more item clusters, the performance of ICMT on long-tail items gets compromised.
-The reason could be that too many clusters would make ICMT put more focus on the balance between tail clusters rather than the balance between head and tail items.
+(1). \textit{Effect of Item Cluster Number $K$}: In this part, we use LightGCN as the backbone recommender model since it has the start-of-the-art overall accuracy performance.
+Here we choose $K \in \{ 3, 4, 5, 6 \}$ to conduct experiment.
+Fig. \ref{hyper_K} illustrates, NDCG@20 and NDCG-Niche@20 under different cluster numbers on Last.Fm and Yelp2018 dataset.
+A similar trend can also be observed on other datasets and backbones.
+The general observation is that overall recommendation accuracy basically maintains the same level while the debiasing performance and accuracy on the niche item set manifest bell-shaped curves.
+Increasing the cluster number from 3 to 4 leads to the largest performance gain.
+Later on, the model's debiasing ability and performance on the niche item set keep diminishing along with the increase of cluster number.
+Such experimental results indicate that adaptively assigning the items into $4$ clusters leads to the most satisfactory performance.
+However, with more item clusters, the ability of ICPE in debiasing gets compromised.
+The reason could be that ICPE would put more focus on the balance between clusters that differ in representation information rather than the balance between head and niche items when $K$ is too large.

-(2). \textit{Effect of Popularity Factor Weight $\lambda_p$}: To evaluate the impact of popularity factor weight $\lambda_p$, we vary the weight in the range of \{0, 1e-4, 1e-3, 2e-3, 5e-3, 1e-2\}.
-The experimental results are summarized in Figure \ref{hyper_lambda_p}.
-We can observe that the overall NDCG@20 reaches its peak when $\lambda_p = 2e-3$, thus demonstrating that properly disentangle the popularity factor closely reflects the true user interest.
-Meanwhile, with the incremental of $\lambda_p$, the long-tail performance keeps rising swiftly.
-This implies that more niche items are excavated when we put more emphasis on decomposing the popularity factor.
-To sum up, for a higher overall accuracy, we choose $\lambda_p = 2e-3$ as our default setting.
+(2). \textit{Effect of User Global Propensity Causal Path Coefficient $\alpha$}: To evaluate the impact of coefficient $\alpha$, we vary its value in the range of $\{0, 1 \times 10^{-4}, 1 \times 10^{-3}, 2 \times 10^{-3}, 5 \times 10^{-3}, 1 \times 10^{-2}\}$.
+The experimental results are summarized in Fig. \ref{hyper_lambda_p}.
+We can observe that the overall NDCG@20 reaches its peak when $\alpha = 2 \times 10^{-3}$, thus demonstrating that properly decomposing the factors behind user interactions can truly extract users' individual interest.
+Meanwhile, with the increment of $\alpha$, the model's debiasing ability and accuracy on the niche item set keep rising swiftly.
+This implies that more niche items are excavated when we put more emphasis on the user global propensity.
+To sum up, for higher overall accuracy, we choose $\alpha = 2 \times 10^{-3}$ as our default setting.